Software Engineer

-George Youmans is an Infrastructure Software Engineer with more than 18 years of experience in Computing.
+George Youmans is an Software Engineer with more than 18 years of experience in Computing.
 George has a wide range of experience, having worked in companies in Europe and the United States.
-He is an experienced professional with deep knowledge of Information Technology and Communication, having utilized his expertise to automate and secure IT infrastructures.
+He is an experienced professional with deep knowledge of Information Technology and Communication, having utilized his expertise to automate with Software and Artificial Intelligence.

-His expertise ranges from Computer Object Oriented Programming to Infrastructure Engineering.
-He also has experience in Artificial Intelligence.
+His expertise ranges from Computer Object Oriented Programming and Infrastructure Engineering to Artificial Intelligence.
 George has a long career of working in technology, and his experience and skills have been instrumental in helping companies and organizations adapt to the digital world.

 George Youmans is a global traveler who has been exposed to a variety of cultures throughout his career.
 He is a passionate learner, always looking for new and innovative ways to explore the world around him.
 George values the importance of building connections and understanding different perspectives.
 His experiences have made him a keen observer of the world and provided him with unique insight into human behavior.